 Because attention is limited, memory retrieval might suffer in the face of distracting, task-irrelevant information even when this information can be ignored.
 One fMRI study tested this idea by comparing cued-recall performance when participants' eyes were closed vs. when they were open and irrelevant visual stimuli were presented.
-Recollection of episodic memory details was diminished when distracting information was presented - even though distractors were completely task-irrelevant (Wais et al., 2010; also see, Vredeveldt et al., 2011).
+Recollection of episodic memory details was diminished when distracting information was presented - even though distractors were completely task-irrelevant (Wais, Rubens, Boccanfuso, & Gazzaley, 2010; also see, Vredeveldt, Hitch, & Baddeley, 2011).
 Furthermore, hippocampal activity was lower in the presence of distractors, suggesting that task-irrelevant information can compete for attention and impair access to hippocampal memories.
 The cost of visual interference on recall performance was also linked to changes in prefrontal cortex function: There was reduced functional connectivity between the inferior frontal gyrus and visual association cortex during visual distraction.
-In another study, perturbation of the inferior frontal gyrus with repetitive transcranial magnetic stimulation increased the extent to which task-irrelevant visual distractors impaired retrieval (Wais et al., 2012a).
+In another study, perturbation of the inferior frontal gyrus with repetitive transcranial magnetic stimulation increased the extent to which task-irrelevant visual distractors impaired retrieval (Wais, Kim, & Gazzaley, 2012).
 Together, these results suggest that the lateral prefrontal cortex, and its functional coupling with the hippocampus and association cortex, is crucial for preventing attentional distraction by irrelevant perceptual input during memory retrieval.
-Because lateral prefrontal cortex has also been linked to the instantiation of retrieval mode (Lepage et al., 2000), these studies together suggest that this region might be critical for maintaining a retrieval mode in the face of distraction (Wais et al., 2010; Wais et al., 2012b).
+Because lateral prefrontal cortex has also been linked to the instantiation of retrieval mode (Lepage et al., 2000), these studies together suggest that this region might be critical for maintaining a retrieval mode in the face of distraction (Wais et al., 2010; Wais, Martin, & Gazzaley, 2012).

-Further support for this argument comes from studies that compare the effect of visual distraction in older vs. younger adults (Wais et al., 2012b).
+Further support for this argument comes from studies that compare the effect of visual distraction in older vs. younger adults (Wais, Martin, et al., 2012).
 Participants engaged in an incidental encoding task and later recalled the studied objects.
 Recall took place either while participants' eyes were closed, while they looked at a gray screen, or while they looked at distracting information.
 The cost of visual distraction on episodic memory retrieval was defined as the recall accuracy difference between the distractor-present and eyes-closed conditions.
 This distraction cost was higher for older compared to younger adults.
-This is consistent with findings that older adults show decreased ability to suppress irrelevant information during cognitive tasks (Hasher et al. 1999; Gazzaley et al., 2005; Gazzaley et al., 2008; Luo and Craik, 2008).
+This is consistent with findings that older adults show decreased ability to suppress irrelevant information during cognitive tasks (Hasher, Zacks, & May, 1999; Gazzaley, Cooney, Rissman, & D'Esposito, 2005; Gazzaley et al., 2008; Luo & Craik, 2008).
 Thus, it is possible that higher distraction costs for older adults during memory retrieval are a result of deficits in the ability to use attention to focus on goal-relevant memories and suppress distracting information.
-These results, along with the studies mentioned above (Wais et al., 2010; Wais et al., 2012b), raise the possibility that effective recruitment of the prefrontal cortex - which declines with healthy aging (Whelihan and Lesher, 1985; West, 1996; Braver and Barch, 2002) - is important for reducing distraction during memory retrieval by focusing attention on goal-relevant information and suppressing goal-irrelevant information.
+These results, along with the studies mentioned above (Wais et al., 2010; Wais, Martin, et al., 2012), raise the possibility that effective recruitment of the prefrontal cortex - which declines with healthy aging (Whelihan & Lesher, 1985; West, 1996; Braver & Barch, 2002) - is important for reducing distraction during memory retrieval by focusing attention on goal-relevant information and suppressing goal-irrelevant information.